gmetais/sw-remove-cookies/README.md

 Cookies have a weight.
 Big cookies mean big requests to the server.
 For example, if the cookie on your website is 3KB, every request on the same-origin automatically weights 3KB + other headers size.
 If the request is bigger than a network packet, then the request is splitted in several packets and it takes more time to be sent to the server.
 Cookies can also lead to upload bandwidth saturation, because upload bandwidth is generally smaller than download bandwidth.

+This is something that's rarely discussed, and I don't know any tool that helps developers figuring out there's a problem.
+But I do webperf audits for companies and I've seen some terrible perf issues caused by cookies.

 ## Most of the time, assets don't need cookies.

 If your assets are called with large cookies, you should care about this problem.
 The best solution is of course to reduce the cookie size on your website.
 But it's not always easy: authentication cookies, A/B testing cookies, ...

-Another solution is to serve your assets from another domain.
+Another solution is to serve your assets from a cookieless domain.
 But this leads to an additional DNS lookup and connection, which can also slow down the page load.

 ## Service workers to the rescue